-• Firearm
+Firearm

-Any device that shoots a bullet, pellet, flare, tranquilizer, spear dart, paintball, or other projectile, whether loaded or unloaded, including those powered by CO2.
-This includes, but is not limited to, guns, air guns, dart guns, pistols, revolvers, rifles, cannons, etc. and any ammunition for any such device.
+Any device that shoots a bullet, pellet, BB, flare, tranquilizer, spear dart, paintball or other projectile, whether loaded or unloaded, including those powered by CO2.
+This includes, but is not limited to, guns, air guns, dart guns, pistols, revolvers, rifles, cannons, etc., and any ammunition for any such device.
+While certain regulations may offer exemptions for firearms manufactured before 1898, college policy does not recognize this distinction and will treat all firearms as such.